supervisely/developer-portal/app-development/basics/add-public-app.md

 Still in development
 {% endhint %}

 You may be asking yourself: "How can I develop new features for my app if I can't create releases via CLI tool?".
 There is a solution for that.
-Future feature development and testing is done in development branches (any branch other than `main` or `master`).
+Future feature development and testing are done in development branches (any branch other than `main` or `master`).

 To activate this mechanism you need to add another workflow file to the repository: You can use [This file](https://github.com/supervisely-ecosystem/workflows/blob/master/.github/workflows/release_dev.yml).